-Psychiatrists are physicians who specialize in disorders and conditions that affect the brain, mind, and emotions.
+Psychiatrists are physicians who specialize in mental health disorders and conditions that affect the brain, mind, behavior, and emotions.
 Psychiatrists receive a medical school degree (MD) and then obtain additional specialty clinical training in psychiatry (usually four years and sometimes more).
 Psychiatrists have a broad range of skills (for example, in diagnosis, medication treatment, and psychotherapy), and they are trained to treat a broad range of mental health conditions.

 During your first appointment, I’ll help you feel as comfortable as possible.
 I’m interested in getting to know you as an individual so I can understand your concerns and how your problems are affecting your life.
 I’ll ask about such things as your symptoms/concerns and their impact on your life, prior treatment, and your medical history.
 I’ll give you feedback about your diagnoses/problems and will discuss treatment recommendations with you.
 I’ll answer your questions.
 Even if you’ve seen other treatment providers, it’s likely that I can recommend potentially helpful treatment options.

 Most people who don’t live in the New York City area will have only one visit with me; in this case, my goal is to provide you and your local treating clinicians with a roadmap for your current and future care that will get you on the path to recovery.
 If you live in the New York City area and we both feel that my treatment services are a good fit for you, we’ll schedule a next appointment for your ongoing treatment.